salire123/talk-with-chat-gpt-webui/README.md

 # TalkWithChatGPTWebUI
 # write by chatgpt
-write by chatgpt

 # TalkWithChatGPTWebUI
 TalkWithChatGPTWebUI is a web application that utilizes OpenAI's GPT model to simulate a chatbot conversation with users.
 The chatbot can respond to user input and continue the conversation, providing an engaging and interactive experience.

 # To-do List
- Use ChatGPT API in this web application
+ [x]Use ChatGPT API in this web application
- Create a website to host the chatbot
- Implement sound for the chatbot using Tortoise TTS Use D-ID API video and display it on the web
+ [x]Create a website to host the chatbot [trying]Implement sound for the chatbot using Tortoise TTS []Use D-ID API video and display it on the web

 # Usage
 To use the TalkWithChatGPTWebUI, simply navigate to the website and start typing messages to the chatbot.
 The chatbot will respond to your messages using natural language processing, allowing for a smooth and seamless conversation.